 Archie G. Worthing

-Archie Garfield Worthing was born on February 6, 1881 in LeRoy, Wisconsin.
+1941 OSA President Archie Garfield Worthing was born on 6 February 1881 in LeRoy, WI, USA.
 His research did much to advance the design of light bulbs and make them practical for everyday use.
 After high school he taught in a grammar school for two years to earn money for college.
 He obtained a B. A. from the University of Wisconsin in 1904 and then taught physics for five years to earn money for graduate school.
 He completed a Ph.D. at the University of Michigan in 1911.

 Worthing then took a job at the newly created laboratory of the National Lamp Works (later called the GE Nela Park laboratories) in Cleveland in 1911.
 During World War I he was asked to help design a lamp for the military.
 Early in 1918 the laboratory was asked to develop an artificial-light unit for signaling in the daytime in places where the operator would be seen against a bright sky background.

 An additional request came for a 6-volt, 2-ampere lamp for use in a trench-signaling unit to supplant the unsatisfactory unit then in service.
 Worthing and his colleagues were given about a year to come up with the new lamps.
 They created a 2-ampere, 6-volt, G-12 D. C. bayonet S-4 filament Mazda C lamp was developed for the trench signal unit.
 Three hundred lamps were supplied by the Lynn Works of the General Electric Co.